ultimate271/notes/martin/storm02Jaime01.md

 And it is not like her to chose a catspaw who would make such a royal botch of the killing.

+## They continue sailing

+### They continue, now sailing, Brienne revealing that they are to retrieve the Stark daughters
 Downriver, the rising sun shimmered against the wind-whipped surface of the river.
 The south shore was red clay, smooth as any road.
 Smaller streams fed into the greater, and the rotting trunks of drowned trees clung to the banks.